 Which instrument is better for sensory development?

-A wooden xylophone is usually the better sensory toy for younger children.
-It combines colorful visuals, movement, touch, vibration, and sound in one simple activity.
-This makes it especially useful for toddlers and preschoolers who learn best through hands-on exploration.
+A wooden xylophone is usually the better sensory toy for younger children because it combines color, sound, vibration, touch, and movement in one easy activity.

 Is a melodica too complex for toddlers?